 - Performance Indicator – the professional way to measure the low pressure value in which a high quality infusion process takes place

-- Displays the evaporation temperature of water with the respective pressure so that you get an indication if embedded moisture starts boiling and increases the air volume to be evacuated.
+- Displays the evaporation temperature of water with the respective pressure.
+You get an indication if embedded moisture starts boiling and increases the air volume to be evacuated.
 That gives an answer on why a possible stopping point during system evacuation occurs

 - Works properly with digital precision regardless of the environmental condition

-To produce high quality vacuum resin infusion or prepreg parts a vacuum range of 2mbar – 20mbar is required within the bag.
-A traditional dial type gauge shows variations in a range between 1 and 3% of full scale due to inaccuracy of the mechanism within the gauge and environmental variables.
-It is apparent that a gauge with a total accuracy of ±55 mbar is not an appropriate instrument for measuring an in-bag vacuum of 2 to 20 mbar.
-In order to reliably confirm that the system has been evacuated to this degree of vacuum, the gauge used to measure this value needs to be accurate in this region.
+To produce high quality vacuum resin infusion parts a vacuum range of 2mbar – 20mbar is required within the bagged system.
+A traditional dial type gauge shows variations in a range between 1 and 3% of full scale.
+The reason is the inaccuracy of the mechanism within the gauge and environmental variables.
+It is obvious that a gauge with a total accuracy of ±55 mbar is not an appropriate instrument for measuring an in-bag vacuum of 2 to 20 mbar.
+Also the scale division does not allow such a precise reading.

 – Operation temperature: -20 up to +50 °C